numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 is also an orthogonal matrix.

 ..
 Dimo: such a matrix will not exist in all dimensions, right?
 What for example if :math:`n` is prime?
 We should be more careful in the definition here (e.g. restricting the potential dimensions or allowing :math:`B_{n_b}` to be smaller than :math:`s_ \times s_i`).
+..
+Wassim: I don’t see how :math:`n` being a prime would be a problem.
+Up to this point, we only require the sum of the block-sizes to be equal to :math:`n`; later, we will define the values of these block-sizes and then, I agree, we should mention that the last block can be, in theory, smaller (all dimensions larger than 40 are multiples of 40 in our case)

 This representation allows the rotational transformation :math:`\textbf{R}` to satisfy three desired properties: